MicrosoftDocs/visualstudio-docs/docs/msbuild/propertygroup-element-msbuild.md

 - multiple
 ---
 # PropertyGroup element (MSBuild)

 Contains a set of user-defined [Property](../msbuild/property-element-msbuild.md) elements.
-Every `Property` element used in an [!INCLUDE[vstecmsbuild](../extensibility/internals/includes/vstecmsbuild_md.md)] project must be a child of a `PropertyGroup` element.
+Every `Property` element used in an MSBuild project must be a child of a `PropertyGroup` element.

  \<Project>
  \<PropertyGroup>